WhoopInc/frozen-moment-OLD/docs/moment/08-customization/10-calendar.md

 });
 ```

-Each of the `Language#calendar` keys can also be a callback function with the scope of the current moment.
+Each of the `Language#calendar` keys can also be a callback function with the scope of the current frozenMoment.
 It should return a formatting string.

 ```javascript
 function () {